Admission Appeals at Wright Robinson College

 Decision letters from the Appeal Hearings will be sent to parents by Friday 14th May 2021.

 Wright Robinson College is a non-selective, co-educational 11 to 16 year old Academy, situated in East Manchester.
 The college is part of the Flagship Learning Trust.
 The purpose built premises opened in 2007 and include specialist teaching rooms for Art, Technology and Music.
 There is also a state of the art Learning Resource Centre, as well as enviable sports facilities which house a 25m swimming pool, a double sports Hall, dance studio and fitness suite.
 These excellent facilities enable us to offer a huge range of subjects, as well as an extensive programme of extra-curricular activities.

 We are an Academy that demands and achieves the highest standards in all areas leading to a disciplined, safe, caring and inspiring environment where students achieve their maximum potential.
 We place great emphasis on the excellent relationships that exist between students and between staff and students.
 Wright Robinson College believes that students should leave equipped with the best set of exam results they are capable of and the skills and attitude needed to ensure they thrive in a rapidly changing world.

-The planned admission number for the College for September 2019 and subsequent years will be 360.
+The planned admission number for the Academy for September 2021 will be 360.